Before we go into how we can change our eating habits, let’s look at why we have certain ones that we hold on to for dear life.

 How can you overcome this internal struggle so that you can make a change that you know will benefit you in the long run?

 Here’s what important to remember: even with an external reason to change, you still have to make that decision to change.
-Change requires the change maker take action.
+Change requires the change-maker to take action.

 Once you have an external reason to change, you must decide to change, and then take the action to change.